Gluten Free Brookies

 This post may contain affiliate links.
 Read my disclosure policy.

 You’ll never again need to choose between tender chocolate chip cookies or rich, fudgy brownies.
-These Gluten Free Brookies are both!
+This Gluten Free Brookies recipe combines both!
 This is the ultimate mash-up of two all time favorite dessert recipes.

 My brookie recipe is made extra delicious with a secret ingredient: browned butter cookie dough.
 Filled with chocolate chips and laced with delicious fudgy brownie batter, it takes these brownie cookies over the top in the best possible way.